-This work has been made possible with the technical efforts of the Ghana Food and Drugs Authority (FDA) in collaboration with the School of Public Health, University of Ghana and with the support of the International AIDS Vaccines Initiative (IAVI) for whom we are immensely grateful.
-Many experts have also commented and made input on the content of the manual and for that we are also very grateful.
+This revision of the RCORE manual has been necessitated by the increasing role of Africa in clinical trial regulation and emerging issues relating to clinical trial practice such as the increasing use of adaptive trials.
+The production of the manual has been made possible with the technical efforts of the Ghana Food and Drugs Authority (FDA) in collaboration with the School of Public Health, University of Ghana and with the support of Gesellschaft Deutsche für Internationale Zusammenarbeit GmbH (GIZ) for whom we are immensely grateful.
+Many experts have also commented and made input on the content of the manual and for that, we are also very grateful.